kailash-manasarovar/statement/docs/timeline/2021/december.md

     - It appears to relieve the owner of all indemnity enforced by Spanish law.
     - For a contract with an initial term of 1 year, this seems a little strange, sinister even.
     - I have never seen a clause like that in a rental contract before and I have read a great many.
+    - Did someone get caught up in a legal situation previously in a case of a targeted person who did not have a clause like this in their rental contract?
     - Click to read the [death clause](../../content/documents/contracto/death%20clause.jpeg) in my rental contract.

 - She only gave me one key, of a set of four, and there was a bit of a drama about where the other keys were which seemed contrived.
 - I didn't trust Beatriz Garcia Morales and, from her weird behavior and manner, I felt it likely she would enter my apartment without my knowledge.
 - A few days later I suspected someone had been in without my knowledge.
-- I got the locks changed soon after by locksmith Carl Barclay, +34-659-85-36-45.
+- I got the locks changed soon after by a British locksmith Carl Barclay.
-- Nevertheless, I believe people have been entering my house whenever I'm not there on a regular basis the whole time I lived there.
+- Even so, I believe people were entering my house whenever I was not there on a regular basis the whole time I lived there.
 It's not clear how they got entry after I changed the locks.
 I guess that would be a simple matter for a criminal gang.

 !!! info "Who has been receiving my rent payments?"
-    - Beatriz has changed the account I pay rent to twice now.
+    - The landlady changed the account I pay rent to twice in three years.
-    - I have paid rent to three different accounts in two-and-a-half year's of tenancy.
+    - I paid rent to three different accounts in three year's of tenancy.
-    - I don't believe all these accounts are hers and I suspect that finding out who in fact owns these accounts may be very enlightening.
+    - I don't believe all these accounts are hers and I suspect that finding out who in fact owns these accounts may be very enlightening to law enforcement.
         - ES7320950444909122412071
         - ES1201280601880100047345
         - ES6800865106190015755620